persteenolsen/django-starter-two/README.md

 ## Models

 Add three simple Models "Post", "Employee" and "Todo" to be administrated by the Admin Backend and displayed by the Frontend.
-The "Todo" can be adminstrated by the Frontend by CRUD
+The "Employee" and "Todo" can also be adminstrated by the Frontend by CRUD

 - Create a file `example/models.py` with your new Model Post Employee and Todo